programmerraja/MyBlog/content/misc/Blog ideas.md

 > If you enjoyed this digital detective adventure and want to support more investigations like this, consider [**_buy me a coffee_**](https://buymeacoffee.com/programmerraja) .
 Your support fuels my curiosity and helps me keep digging into the unseen threats!

+>If you found these notes on "A Philosophy of Software Design" insightful and want to support more content like this, consider [**_buying me a coffee_**](https://buymeacoffee.com/programmerraja).
+Your support fuels my passion for exploring and sharing software design principles, helping us all become better developers!

+### Enjoyed This Story?

+_[Subscribe for free](https://medium.com/subscribe/@programmerraja) to get notified when I publish a new story._

+_Find me on_ [LinkedIn](https://www.linkedin.com/in/programmerraja/), [Twitter](https://twitter.com/programmerraja)_, and_ github_!_

+https://giscus.app/ -> to add comments feature